snaplove/snapixetyespfnfhunted/README.md

 	return CFrame.new(center), size
 end

-local function updateEsp()
+-- ---------- UPDATE ESP (suporta drawing e ui fallback) ---------- local function updateEsp()
-	-- esconde tudo primeiro
+	-- primeiro esconde tudo
-	for _, drawings in pairs(espDrawings) do
+	for _, d in pairs(espDrawings) do
-		for _, line in pairs(drawings) do
+		if d then
+			if d.type == "drawing" then
+				pcall(function()
+					if d.Top then d.Top.Visible = false end
+					if d.Bottom then d.Bottom.Visible = false end
+					if d.Left then d.Left.Visible = false end
+					if d.Right then d.Right.Visible = false end
+				end)
+			else
+				pcall(function()
+					if d.Top then d.Top.Visible = false end
+					if d.Bottom then d.Bottom.Visible = false end
+					if d.Left then d.Left.Visible = false end
-			line.Visible = false
+					if d.Right then d.Right.Visible = false end
+				end)
 			end
 		end
+	end

-	for player, isEnabled in pairs(espTargets) do
+	for player, enabled in pairs(espTargets) do
-		if not isEnabled then
+		if enabled then
-			-- skip
-		else
 			local character = player.Character
 			local humanoid = character and character:FindFirstChildOfClass("Humanoid")
 			local primaryPart = character and character.PrimaryPart